cydavidh/Java-Notes/n35_polymorphism_actual_type_method/method overriding 1.md

 ollie.study();              // DOESN'T WORK!
 ```

-But, the actual type (Student) decides which version of the method executes.
+But, the actual type (Student) assigned to the variable decides which version of the method executes.
 (Student.toString)

 ```java
 Student ollie = new Student("Ollie", "6381 Hollywood Blvd.
 Los Angeles 90028");